 - Hair clipper (sometimes)

-Asides these appliances above, I don’t use any other gadgets with the system.
+Asides from these appliances above, I don’t use any other gadgets with the system.

 Now, here are the flaws you’ll experience with the Lumos system.